raspberrypi/documentation/remote-access/vnc/README.md

 VNC® Connect from RealVNC® is included with Raspbian.
 It consists of both a VNC Server, so you can remotely control your Raspberry Pi, and a VNC Viewer, so you can remotely control desktop computers from your Raspberry Pi should you want to.

-You must enable VNC Server; see below.
+You must enable VNC Server; see below for instructions.
 By default, it gives you remote access to the graphical desktop running on your Raspberry Pi, as though you were sitting in front of it.

-However, you can also use VNC Server to gain graphical remote access to your Raspberry Pi if it is headless or not running a graphical desktop; see *Creating a virtual desktop*, further below.
+However, you can also use VNC Server to gain graphical remote access to your Raspberry Pi if it is headless or not running a graphical desktop; see **Creating a virtual desktop**, further below.

 ## Enabling VNC Server